-One buys calcium hypochlorite for use with swimming pools as dry granular “Chlorine” or as a powder for treating pools, and sometimes as those “pills” you put into a container that distribute small doses to keep the pool clear.
+One buys calcium hypochlorite for use with swimming pools as dry granular “Chlorine” or as a powder for treating pools, and sometimes as those “pills” you put into a container that distributes small doses to keep the pool clear.

 Benefits of Calcium hypochlorite

 You can add a very small amount to make your water drinkable – this will depend on the amount of other matter in the water.
 If you need more facts on chlorination of drinking water then this is a useful page.

-So why aren’t we all using calcium hypochlorite instead of bleach?
+Why aren’t we all using calcium hypochlorite instead of bleach?

 The chances are though that you will be keeping a relatively small amount of calcium hypochlorite stored for an emergency – so it is your call.
 Instead of having to replace supplies of bleach every 3 to 6 months the calcium hypochlorite will last a long time.

 When bleach is mentioned in this article remember that calcium hypochlorite can also be used but for the sake of easy reading we will just use the word bleach EXCEPT where we give instructions under drinking water below on preparing the two solutions.

-In emergency situations when systems have broken down and your water is not pure than add 1/4 teaspoon of bleach to 1 gallon of water, shake a little to circulate through, leave to stand for around 20 minutes and then drink – it should have a slight smell of bleach to indicate the solution was strong enough to kill the germs.
+In emergency situations when systems have broken down and your water is not pure, add 1/4 teaspoon of bleach to 1 gallon of water, shake a little to circulate through, leave to stand for around 20 minutes, and then drink – it should have a slight smell of bleach to indicate the solution was strong enough to kill the germs.

 Treating water with calcium hypochlorite

 Using bleach is advised by health authorities in emergency situations to avoid people getting typhoid, cholera or dysentery – the single biggest risk factors after the initial fatalities and injuries caused by major natural disasters – when piped water systems are disrupted.

-After major disasters you don’t know if fruit and vegetables have been contaminated with ecoli or various other contaminants when sewers overflow and piping is disrupted – be safe by washing vegetables and fruit in a weak bleach solution – the same strength as used for disinfecting water.
+After major disasters you don’t know if fruit and vegetables have been contaminated with E. coli or various other contaminants when sewers overflow and piping is disrupted – be safe by washing vegetables and fruit in a weak bleach solution – the same strength as used for disinfecting water.

 There is nothing worse than flowers standing in a glass vase of green murky water – and it can smell too!
 Bleach acts as a biocide – killing off the bacteria that cause the water to go green.

-Cutting Boards, Meat cleavers and Knives
+4) To Clean Cutting Boards, Meat cleavers and Knives

 When processing meat make sure all boards used to cut meat are given a thorough scrub with bleach as well as the knives used – including the handles and those ridges where the blade joins the haft to disinfect them.

-If you have to administer first aid in a SHTF situation disinfect needles, tweezers and anything used to clean out wounds first with a bleach solution to reduce the risk of infection.
+If you have to administer first aid in a SHTF situation disinfect needles, tweezers, and anything used to clean out wounds first with a bleach solution to reduce the risk of infection.
 You may not be able to boil instruments, so this is a good second best.